awitten1/awitten1.github.io/_posts/2022-12-27-variant-indexes.md

 This index can be a Projection, Value-List, or Bit-Sliced index.
 Having enough join indexes, may remove the need for an explicit join altogether.

+## Groupset Aggregates

+In a query like the above one, once we have a foundset satisfying the WHERE clause, we must then partition the set into groups (groupsets) and compute the aggregation for each groupset.

+Using projection indexes: for each row of the foundset, read from each projection index (one for each group by dimension), accumulating in an array cell corresponding to that groupset.

+Using Value-List indexes:

+For all combinations of values of columns we are grouping on, compute the intersection of the bitmaps.
+Intersect that with the foundset.
+Compute the agg of that intersection.

 [^1] I am neglecting to mention the existence bitmap (EBM) required for computing NOT.